andresclua/attachflow/README.md

   appendTo: document.querySelector('.test') // will append inside div with class test }).then(() => console.log('Stylesheet loaded successfully.'))
 .catch(error => console.error(error));

+loadStyle({
+    inlineStyle: `body { background-color: coral; }`,
+    appendTo: document.querySelector('.test') // will append inside div with class test }).then(() => console.log('Inline styles applied successfully.'))
+.catch(error => console.error(error));

 ```

 ### `Usage Notes`

 Ensure the provided url is correct and accessible to avoid loading errors.
 When using the attributes parameter, make sure the attribute values are properly formatted.
 The appendTo parameter can accept a string identifier ('head', 'body') or a direct DOM element reference, offering flexibility in where your scripts and styles are injected.
 Providing an invalid appendTo value will result in an error, so ensure it correctly references an existing DOM element or uses the allowed string identifiers.
+Utilizing inlineScript or inlineStyle allows for immediate script execution or style application without the need for external resources.

 ### `License`